Vanille-N/hy-dro-gen/docs/docs.typ

 The `.tex` pattern files need to be compiled to automata readable by
 #link(hypher-repo)[hypher].
 First we need to install #link(hypher-repo)[hypher] locally as a binary.
-Currently the only way I know of doing so is:
+Currently the simplest way of doing so is:
 #codesnippet[```sh
 # Download the fork of hypher that can compile tries
 $ cd /tmp && git clone https://github.com/Vanille-N/hypher.git